airalab/robonomics-wiki/docs/es/sensor-hardware.md

 ***BE CAREFUL!!!*** You can choose the voltage for the power supply by setting only one jumper to 3.3 volts or 5 volts.
 Setting two jumpers to 3.3 and 5 volts will damage the device.
 The same rule works when choosing an interface for sensors, install only one jumper in place of I2C or 1-Wire.
 Installing two jumpers may damage the device.

-There is also an additional block of Inputs In the image it is marked in green.
+There is also an additional block of inputs, marked green in the image.

 > There is a power switch on the left side of the blue box to force the board to reboot.
 It is in the ON position by default.